Embed a Calendar on a Website

 Why an embed beats a static schedule page

 An embed reads the calendar feed directly.
 Edit the calendar once.
-Both the embed and every subscriber's calendar app see the new version.
+The embed auto-updates on the next page load, and every subscriber's calendar app sees the new version on its next refresh.
 No second copy to maintain.

 How the calfeed embed works